FJRubio67/KMSim/README.md

 ?KMSim
 ```

-For illustrative examples using real data see:
+Illustrative examples using real data can be found at:

 - [KMSim: Simulating from a Kaplan-Meier estimator](https://rpubs.com/FJRubio/KMSim)